near/near-cli-rs/docs/NEW_NEAR_CLI_INTERFACE.md

 `NEAR CLI` is using `extensions` to saticfy all groups of users.
 - `Core NEAR CLI` commands should be usefull for all groups of users.
+- `Extensions` are used by a particular group or several groups of users.
 - `Core NEAR CLI` is a single binary, there is no extensions that are installed `by default`.
-- Each extension is a separate binary that can be executed from `NEAR CLI`.
+- Each extension is a separate binary that can be installed and executed from `NEAR CLI`.
-- Extensions are used by a particular group or several groups of users.
-- Extensions are not composable (you should not create extensions for extensions).
+- `Core NEAR CLI` extensions system only allows to introduce top-level commands through its design.

 `NEAR CLI` is built for:
 - NEAR `dApp developers`, who build smart-contracts, UIs, and tooling on NEAR.